 (Pocket-lint) - Picking the right pair of headphones for running is anything but easy, with hordes of options all vying to accompany you on your pavement-pounding jaunts.

-To help you make the best decision for your ears, we've gathered together some of the top headphones for running - from corded to true wireless, and around-ear to in-ear - at a variety of budgets.
+To help you make the best decision for your ears, we've gathered together some of the top headphones for running at a variety of budgets, whether you want corded, wireless, around-ear or in-ear.
 On your marks, get set, go!

 Beats Powerbeats Pro